stacks-network/docs/src/pages/stacks-blockchain/integrate-stacking.md

 console.log(contractCall);
 ```

+-> The maximum number of microstacks that can be committed needs to exclude transaction fees required to broadcast the stacking action.

 The transaction completion will take several minutes.
 Concurrent stacking actions should be disabled to ensure the user doesn't lock up more tokens as expected.

 ## Step 6: Confirm lock-up